 The certificate was designed and hand-painted by the chair of our Educational Board, Dr. Elizabeth Ball and is printed on heavy paper like that of the Nobel prize certificates - perfect for framing!
 The MFIP also serves to democratize access to top science minds and empower youth –all that is required is curiosity and an Internet connection.

 Participation in the MFIP teaches youth that their innate curiosity is a respected and sought-after trait that can be developed into a transferable skill.

-The 2017 winners were announced at the Molecular Frontiers Symposium "Light at the Nanoscale - from Molecules to Quantum Computers", on Dec 6.
+The 2018 winners will be announced at the Molecular Frontiers Symposium "Light at the Nanoscale - from Molecules to Quantum Computers", on Dec 6.
 You will be able to see the winning entries on the competition website.

 Top: 2009 MFIP winner Felicia Ullstad with Nobel Prize laureate Roderick MacKinnon

 Bottom: 2013 MFIP winner Timea Vitos with Nobel Prize laureate Gerard ‘t Hooft